• Skip to primary navigation

 Both have their unique flavors, textures, and nutritional profile.

-Here, we'll discuss the benefits and uses of chard and kale.
+Here, we'll discuss the benefits and uses of chard and kale - and note swiss chard substitutes for cooking when a swap is needed.

 Both vegetables are incredibly low in calories making them an ideal choice for weight-management diets.

-You can also incorporate them into various soups or sauces to enhance the flavor while increasing its nutritional value.
+You can also incorporate them into various soups or sauces to improve the flavor while increasing its nutritional value.

 Both these leafy greens are highly versatile in cooking but offer different flavors and textures which makes them suitable for different dishes.